ZuraffPL/FROM-Time-Management-Module/README.md

 2. Click "Install Module"
 3. Search for "FROM Time Management"
 4. Click "Install" and enable in your world

+### Upgrading to v1.0.5+
+If you're upgrading from v1.0.4 or earlier:
+- **Automatic Migration**: Your existing action archive data will be automatically migrated to the new file-based system on first launch
+- **Backup Created**: Your old data remains in world settings as a backup
+- **No Manual Action Required**: The upgrade is seamless and preserves all existing data
+- **File Location**: New archive files will be created in `Data/worlds/[your-world]/from-time-management-agent-[ID].json`

 ## Usage